surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 Perform Arithmetic operation on desired fields in calculated columns.

+> **For Instance:**
-> For Example: To add an amount 2000 to the column field ordervalue_sum, derive the following expression in calculated column screen.
+ To add an amount 2000 to the column field **order value sum, derive the following expression in calculated column screen.

  ```